Research / Security Operations

 How to apply it

 Give every offshore teammate a named account where the tool supports it.
 Turn on MFA before real work starts.
 Use view-only or task-specific roles for inbox labels, CRM cleanup, file organization, reporting, and ticket updates.
-Keep finance, payroll, legal, refunds, and destructive admin settings behind owner approval until the workflow has a review history.
+Keep finance, payroll, legal, refunds, and destructive admin settings behind owner approval until the work process has a review history.

 Sources

-Build your delegation system
+Build your handoff system

-Ready to map your first offshore role?
+Ready to plan your first offshore role?